kathleenfchartier/Spotify_code/README.md

 # Spotify_code
-Python code used to download data from Spotify API
+Python code used to get needed data for Spotify dashboard

 These files represent the Python code that I created to: